nicolascochin/test-sp/README.md

 # Install
 Install required dependencies with bundle: `bundle install`

+# Rubocop
+Rubocop is installed.
+Run `bundle exec rubocop` to run an analysis
 # Tests
 All tests can be run with the following command: `bundle exec rake test`